Carol K. Mack

 One Set, 6 actors.

-Tony Walton is the director and designer of this play and thus far we have had readings at New Dramatists, Irish Repertory Theatre and Williamstown Theater.
-July 25, 2004 we will have a reading at the John Drew Theater at Guild Hall, East Hampton, N.Y.
+Tony Walton has directed readings at New Dramatists, Irish Repertory Theatre, Williamstown Theater, and a staged reading at the John Drew Theater at Guild Hall, East Hampton, N.Y.

 Without A Trace